IrfanTech-X/BitCore/README.md

 📌 Limitations
-Supports only 8-bit binary numbers in current version
+- Supports only 8-bit binary numbers in current version

-Signed binary and 2’s complement not yet implemented
+- Signed binary and 2’s complement not yet implemented

-CLI-based only (no GUI)
+- GUI implemented for easier interaction

 🎯 Learning Objectives
-Simulate ALU operations using binary inputs
+- Simulate ALU operations using binary inputs

-Understand binary arithmetic and bitwise logic
+- Understand binary arithmetic and bitwise logic

-Practice input validation and string parsing in Java
+- Practice input validation and string parsing in Java

-Learn about low-level computation in a high-level language
+- Learn about low-level computation in a high-level language

-Apply OOP concepts to structure logic-based projects
+- Apply OOP concepts to structure logic-based projects

 ---